Everyone asks "What's the most

 herbs, or tea?
 What is in your garden, is very

-your lifestyle and you.
-What does remain the same, is gardening.
+much up to your lifestyle and you.
+What does remain the same, is

 For me, having plants aren't just for use, it's a state of mind and helps me mentally.
 The aroma, the visual, all the things that go together to calm my mind, and give me that peace that only environment can bring.
 I have no plant in my home that isn't of some form of use.